 Fourteenth time the charm?
 Mother of 13 sons expecting another child

-A woman who has given birth to 13 boys in a row is expecting her 14th child, but as much as she and her husband would love some pink around the house, they say they aren’t too worried about gender.
+A mom of 13 boys is expecting her 14th child — and as much as she and her husband would love some pink around the house, they say they aren’t too worried about gender.

 Kateri and Jay Schwandt's baby is due in April but the couple has decided to keep the baby's sex a surprise, just like they did the last few deliveries.

 Kateri, 42, became a mom for the first time 25 years ago.
-Her youngest is now two years old.
+Her youngest is now 2 years old.

-The father, Jay, told WOOD-TV he hopes it's a girl but isn't too sure he'll ever have a daughter at this point.

-"I would love to have a girl, but I just don't think it's in the cards," he said, adding that this pregnancy will probably be their last.
+“The thought of a girl, you know, just changes everything, so, you know I’m comfortable with a boy, but whatever we’re given,” Kateri told Fox & Friends.

+The chances of having 13 sons is 1 in a whopping 8,192, but the chances of having a 14th son is even more staggering, at 1 in 16,384, according to data gathered by Wolframalpha.

+The Schwandts added that they really liked the buildup and the anticipation of the younger boys’ births.

+When asked how they manage to parent 13 children, Kateri said, “Patience, prayer and time management.”

-"It just feels like this is going to be it, and we're going to enjoy every second of it," Schwandt said.
+Earlier in the week, Jay told WOOD-TV that the 14th child would most likely be their last, "It just feels like this is going to be it, and we're going to enjoy every second of it."

 But Kateri said she and her husband thought their 13th baby would be their last.
 Growing up in a large family is normal for the mother-of-13, since Kateri is one of 14 children herself.